 We will be posting more articles on ticks in the near future to help spread knowledge in protecting your loved ones while being in the outdoors.
 Until then, wear light-colored clothing, try to pull your socks over your pants if working in the yard or taller vegetation.
 Ticks will “quest” in vegetation up to 4′ – 5′ in height.
 Edges of fields and trails through the woods are prime areas where ticks will wait for a passerby.
 Brushing against branches or vegetation is the prime method of getting a tick on you.
 They prey on deer, rodents, and other smaller animals and feed on blood.
 If gone unnoticed they can transmit disease within 36 – 48 hours.
 Please check yourself after returning inside from the outdoors.
 I remember running around outside as a child and never had to worry about ticks!
 Please be aware.

 We’ve added more employees to our team this year and are adding more soon!
 There is a high demand for outdoor services to beautify and protect landscapes.
-We are keenly aware of this and have made changes in how we operate this year.
+We are keenly aware of this and have made changes in our Lawn Care SEO strategy to reach out to those looking specifically for our services.
 If you received our prepay letter this year you’ll have noticed some of the changes we are making to improve the level of quality and communication to you.
 We now have a technician devoted to the northern areas we serve to increase the speed in which you receive our services.
 Again, rest assured you will be serviced on time.
 If you have any questions please don’t hesitate to contact us.
 This is just another way we can keep in touch with you and we hope you find these touchpoints valuable and informative.

 That’s it for now.
 We’ll have more updates coming soon.
 Since we had a late start this year everyone is a little behind schedule along with every other landscaper and green industry professionals in our area.